SteveMcArthur/yuidoc-theme-dyno/bower_components/querifyjs/README.md

 |$toUpperCase	|toUpperCase
 |$inArray	    |matches against an array of values
 |$has		    |matches model property names against a single or an array of value(s)
-|$queryOne      |matches a query against the models children properties. i.e. much like (return querify.one(model, query))
+|$queryOne      |matches a query against the model children properties. i.e. return querify.one(model, query)
+|$queryMany     |matches a query against an array of models. i.e. return querify.many(modelArray, query)
+|$querySome     |matches a query against an array of models. i.e. return querify.some(modelArray, query)

 All compare methods are\can-be registered in querify.config.compareMethods array